Tar (string instrument): Azerbaijani tar

-Music therapy
+Music and Healing

 The melodies performed on tar were considered useful for headache, insomnia and melancholy, as well as for eliminating nervous and muscle spasms.
 Listening to this instrument was believed to induce a quiet and philosophical mood, compelling the listener to reflect upon life.
 Its solemn melodies were thought to cause a person to relax and fall asleep.

 The author of Qabusnameh (11th century) recommends that when selecting musical tones (pardeh), to take into account the temperament of the listener (see Four temperaments).
 He suggested that lower pitched tones (bam) were effective for persons of sanguine and phlegmatic temperaments, while higher pitched tones (zeer) were helpful for those who were identified with a choleric temperament or melancholic temperament.

 Use in contemporary music

 The tar features prominently in Jeff Wayne's Musical Version of The War of the Worlds, in the section "Horsell Common and the Heat Ray".
-George Fenton played it on the original album, and Gaetan Schurrer can be seen playing one on the DVD of the 2006 production.
+George Fenton played tar on the original album, and Gaetan Schurrer can be seen playing one on the DVD of the 2006 production.